What is a Short Sale?

 Who pays your commission?

 The bank does.
 You will pay zero out of pocket in a California short sale.
 There's nothing up front to pay, and nothing required at closing, period.
 In a short sale, if you are in a true financial hardship, your lender pays all traditional sellers' closing costs.
-In addition, as part of the new Government HAFA program, you can even get $3,000 back for completing a short sale.
+In addition, in order to cut their losses, lenders will often give relocation incentives of up to $30,000 to home owners in hardship in order to complete a short sale.

 How much work does this take?